 One of my frugal inspirations of life and loved politician is Mr. Jose Mujica.
 He is the ex-president of Uruguay and known as the poorest president in the world.
 He donated 90% of his salary to local charities and drove his old Volkswagen Beetle while being a president.
 Want to know more about him?
 Check out this YouTube interview (or watch all the Human movie, 100% recommended).
+But what does this have to do with top retirement ETFs in Canada?

 Mr. Mujica said once that you don’t pay the things you buy with money, instead, you pay them with the time of your life that take you to earn that money.
 What a powerful message, so true!
 We turn into slaves of our things and waste our lives working to buy things that don’t make us happy or don’t really need.
 Do the math, how long do you have to work, in days or months, to pay off your brand new car?